 - Press your shoulders and palms securely into the mat.

 - Draw your navel in flat and tight at the top of the rep.

 11. Bridge Knee-Openers

-Lift your hips up – and keep them up – as you open one bent-leg out and in 10 times.
+Lift your hips – and keep them up – as you open one bent leg out and in 10 times.
 Then switch legs.

 12. High Knees

-Run in place for 30 seconds, lifting your knees as high as you can.
+Run in place for 30 seconds, lifting your knees as high as possible.

 13. Butt Kicks Wearing Ankle Weights